M1-CHPS/glhpc/docs/lab2.md

 You must implement `Image* copy_image(const Image* image)` inside `src/image.c`

-This functions receives an `Image*`, and produces a **deepcopy**, meaning that we are not copying the pointers, but allocating new pixels buffers and duplicating the image in memory.
+This function receives an `Image*`, and produces a **deepcopy**, meaning that we are not copying the pointers, but allocating new pixels buffers and duplicating the image in memory.

-You shall not use `memcpy` or `strcpy` for this exercise: perform a manual copy.
+You should not use `memcpy` or `strcpy` for this exercise: perform a manual copy.

 #### b) Execute the memory implementation test